-Tall mountain ranges from the spine of the eastern part of the island, including the famous Blue and the John Crow Mountains, with extensive montane forest habitat.
-Our estate itself boasts a diversity of ecosystems, including forest, freshwater ponds, reservoir, pasture and coastline.
-It all adds up to make Green Castle the ideal base for any bird watching trip in Jamaica!
+Tall mountain ranges from the spine of the eastern part of the island, include the famous Blue and John Crow Mountains, with extensive montane forest habitat.
+Our estate itself boasts a diversity of ecosystems, including forest, freshwater ponds, reservoir, pasture and coastline rising from sea level to over 750 feet.